 The Lyons Creek (Hendrix) Cemetery was established in 1871 by John and Lucinda Hendrix, who homesteaded the surrounding area, and deeded the graveyard to the Hendrix Cemetery Association in 1887.
 The cemetery sits on a hill east of Meiners Road and Lyons Creek, overlooking Mill Creek Road to the south.
 A prominent burial there is the grave of William Davies, the leader of a Latter-day Saints schismatic group called the Kingdom of Heaven.
 Davies and forty of his followers moved to Walla Walla in 1866 and established a communal society on 400 acres near the top of Scenic Loop Road at its intersection with what is now Mormon Grade.
 When his son Arthur was born on February 11, 1868, Davies declared that the infant was the reincarnated Jesus Christ, and the child came to be called “the Walla Walla Jesus.”
 More information on Davies and the history of this community is available on the web at http://ww2020.net/history-websites/william-davies-and-the-walla-walla-jesus/

 The Rose Hill (Buroker) Cemetery was established in 1869 by Oliver and Clara Gallaher, who homesteaded the land, and deeded four acres to the Rose Hill Cemetery Association in 1887.
 The largest monument in the cemetery honors the Buroker family, for whom the cemetery is also known.

-To register for the October 26 cemetery tour, for which the cost is $30 for adults, and $15 for students, please email Sarah Davies (AIA-Walla Walla president) at email@example.com.
-All proceeds will go to a Walla Walla Historic Cemeteries graveyard preservation fund.
+Registration for the October 26 cemetery tour, was $30 for adults, and $15 for students,paid to the Walla Walla Chapter of the Archaelogical Institute of America.
+All proceeds were donated to the Walla Walla Historic Cemeteries graveyard preservation fund.